exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

   - Temperature prediction of [24 hours](https://github.com/exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/blob/master/notebooks/OptimizedModel_default.ipynb)
     * Four models, two for GRU and two for LSTM, with the default and embedded features, yielded similar mean square error (MSE) of 0.12 on the test dataset.
-      Loss function of epoch for GRU and LSTM with the default and embedded features were plotted.
+      Loss was plotted as function of the number of epoch for GRU and LSTM with the default and embedded features.

   - Models for forecasting temperature of next [12 hours](https://github.com/exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/blob/master/notebooks/OptimizedModel_12hrs.ipynb)
     * Using similar configuration, the model was generated to predict 12 hours' weather using similar